 The Third Dynasty of Ur which ruled before the Amorites of Babylon established direct central control of the economies of the various City States who all lost their independence as their individual Kings were replaced by Governors appointed by and acting on behalf of the Kings at Ur.

 However, the Third Dynasty of Ur began to decline around the end of the 21st Century BC as the Amorites of Babylon entered the Mesopotamian scene.

-Famine, drought and invasions by a new nomadic group, the Amorites, began to take its toll, and the Empire ceased to exist in 2004 BC when a series of conflicts led to its destruction.
+Famine, drought and invasions by the Amorites began to take their toll, and the Empire ceased to exist in 2004 BC when a series of conflicts led to its destruction.

 The decline of the Third Dynasty of Ur would create a power vaccum, and the Amorites of Babylon, who were still a Semi-Nomadic Tribe would step in to fill it.

 The Amorite invasions began in Palestine and Syria, finally ending in Mesopotamia where they established their own new Dynasties, and assimilated into the local population adopting the superior Culture of the Mesopotamians and making it their own.

-The most prominent Amorite Kingdom was eventually centred in the Ancient city of Mari where the Amorites introduced the Babylonian language, writing and administrative style.
+Before Babylon, the most prominent Amorite Kingdom was centred in the Ancient City of Mari where the Amorites introduced the Babylonian language, writing and administrative style.

-However internal power feuds and constant expansionist Wars would lead to conflicts with other neighbouring City States like Elam which would eventually spell the demise of the Amorite Kingdom with its Capital at Mari.
+However internal power feuds and constant expansionist Wars would lead to conflicts between the Amorites and other neighbouring City States like Elam which would eventually spell the demise of the Amorite Kingdom with its Capital at Mari.

 Under Amorite King Shamshi-Adad, the Amorite Dynasty was consolidated after internal rivalries and victories in wars with surrounding States which led to a brief period of prosperity lasting until Shamshi-Adad’s death.

-Following his death, another internal succession dispute led to the fragmentation of the Amorite Kingdom which was further weakened by more Wars with other expansionist City States intent on expanding their territorry and influence in the Region.
+Following his death, another internal Amorite succession dispute led to the fragmentation of the Amorite Kingdom which was further weakened by more Wars with other expansionist City States intent on expanding their territory and influence in the Region controlled by the Amorites.

-The continuous bouts of warfare between the rivals eventually drew in other powers from the wider region such as Larsa and Babylon who sought to exploit the conflicts for their own benefit which caused a wider period of warfare to erupt in the region.
+The continuous bouts of warfare between the Amorites and their rivals eventually drew in other powers from the wider region such as Larsa and Babylon who sought to exploit the conflicts for their own benefit which caused a wider period of warfare to erupt in the region.

-As a new peace reigned, and Babylon’s prestige was raised by its prominent role in the previous round of bitter Wars between the City States, a permanent shift in the balance of power between the City States had occured, and it would eventually pave the way for the rise of King Hammurabi and the City State of Babylon to become the eminent power of Mesopotamia.
+As a new peace reigned, and Babylon’s prestige was raised by its prominent role in the previous round of bitter Wars between the City States, the Amorites of Babylon became the dominant Power in Mesopotamia eventually paving the way for the rise of King Hammurabi and the Amorite City State of Babylon as the pre-eminent Power of the Region.